 Analytics solutions should encourage collaboration and information sharing across the supply chain to promote partner performance and ensure efficient movement of products end-to-end.
 Shippers, carriers, customers and other trading partners should be able to closely monitor the status of ordering, fulfillment and other aspects of cargo or supply chain management in real-time.
 Big Data and IoT data via sensors can provide real-time information about the objects being transported and provide visibility into monitoring temperature for cold-chain logistics.
 This allows for better customer experiences and process optimisation.
-Microsoft’s Azure IoT is an option here that allows transport and logistics providers to manage, track and monitor connected vehicles, freight or other assets in real-time with the Internet of Things.

 The breadth and scope of data management and analytics services now available to Australian transport and logistics providers, especially with the rise of predictive analytics and insights on offer from IoT data, provide a wealth of opportunity.
 A mechanism and platforms need to be in place to ensure that operations are well-managed, technically fine-tuned as well as in-sync with the long-term business objectives.
 The capacity to collect data in real-time and smarter use of analytics across some key areas like the ones we mentioned enables greater safety during transport, better decision making around investments and the ability to monitor goods on a wide variety of aspects, making it possible to deliver outstanding service.